300000kms/openPapers_qgisPlugin/README.md

 ### what is it ?

-This tool has been developed by [30000Km/s](http://www.300000kms.net) to help Arrels foundation to make the annual survey to count homeless people in Barcelona.
+This tool has been developed by [30000Km/s](http://www.300000kms.net) to help [Arrels foundation] (https://www.arrelsfundacio.org) to make the annual survey to count homeless people in Barcelona.

-The objective is provide to an amount of 900 volunteers a cartography of the city organized and coordinated to be distributed in different teams
+The purpose of this tools is generate a cartography to organize and be used by citizens in crowd surveys where GPS, phones and modern technologies are not precise enought or they need skilled people.

 Once the data is on the paper, it can be scanned and digitized

 <img src ="https://raw.githubusercontent.com/300000kms/arrels/master/img/photo.jpg">

 ### how is it?

-This tool is very experimental.
+#### What do you need?
+-

+####

 Is made by three main blocks of code:

 - 1  city divider: